-In Jesus' closing prayer to His Father.
-He said, "And now I am no more in the world, but these are in the world, and I come to thee.
+In Jesus' closing prayer to His Father, He said, "And now I am no more in the world, but these are in the world, and I come to thee.
 Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are" (John 17:11).
 Again, the "we" in this verse refers exclusively to both the Father and His Son.

 Earlier in this prayer, Jesus petitioned, "And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was" (John 17:5).
-It may seem strange that the said, "For whosoever shall be ashamed Father could give His own self to His Son, but this is exactly what He did.
+It may seem strange that the Father could give His own self to His Son, but this is exactly what He did.
 This is what God does when He gives His Spirit; He gives Himself.

-sent [Jesus] speaketh the words of God: His own glory, the glory of His Father, ure unto him" (John 3:34).
+John wrote, "For he whom God hath sent [Jesus] speaketh the words of God: His own glory, the glory of His Father, for God giveth not the Spirit by measure unto him" (John 3:34).
 God gave to measure.